vishalsiram/starbucks-udacity-capstone-final/README.md

 ## Methodology
 In this project, we use the techniques used in a regular data science project to try to solve real world problem.

+## Metrics
+The metric I used this project is accuracy.
+Since we have a simple classification problem, I will use accuracy to evaluate my models.
+We want to see how well our model by seeing the number of correct predictions vs total number of predictions.
+For the different models I used in this project, I checked the accuracy my training and testing data sets and decided which to choose based on it.

 ## 1. Business Understanding
 To guide the project, the following questions were considered: